aks129/AgentInterOp/replit.md

 ## Overview

 This project demonstrates "Language-First Interoperability" between two specialized agents (Applicant and Administrator) that can communicate using multiple protocols while sharing a common conversation state.
 The system showcases real-time agent interactions for healthcare benefits eligibility processing, specifically focusing on BCSE (Benefits Coverage Support Eligibility) checking.
-The architecture supports switching between A2A JSON-RPC + SSE and MCP (Model Context Protocol) protocols seamlessly.
+The architecture supports switching between A2A JSON-RPC + SSE and MCP (Model Context Protocol) protocols seamlessly, with integrated FHIR connectivity for real-world healthcare data testing.

 ## User Preferences